Toby7658/History-Onics/README.md

 [Back to top](<#Table of Contents>)

 # Typography
-The body of the site uses font style "Moyers typeface", "sans-serif".
+The body of the site uses font style "Lato", "sans-serif".
 This is in contrast with the logo and headings which uses font style "Cormorant SC", "sans-serif".
 Initially, Cormorant SC was used throughout as the style provides a more ancient feel to the history site.
-However, this font appears only as uppercase and therefore the body was replaced with Moyers typeface to provide a more natural read for the user.
-Sans-serif is inplace as a second default option should either of the first options fail.
+However, this font appears only as uppercase and therefore the body was replaced with Lato typeface to provide a more natural read for the user.
+Sans-serif is inplace as a secondary default option should either of the first options fail.
 Fonts were taken from [Google Fonts](https://fonts.google.com/).

 [Back to top](<#Table of Contents>)